 Timing of Pain Medication

-Pain medications will often be given so that they are working best when you are most active.
-For example, your nurse and therapist will work together to schedule pain medications so that they are given 30-60 minutes before a therapy session.
-This provides the best pain control while you are in therapy.
+Pain medications will often be given so that they’re working best when you’re most active.
+For example, your nurse and therapist will work together to schedule pain medications so that they’re given 30-60 minutes before a therapy session.
+This provides the best pain control while you’re in therapy.

 Your physician will order pain medications that he or she feels are safe for you.
 Research has shown that these medications, taken as prescribed by your physician, are usually not addicting.
-Instead, they are an important part of the recovery process.
+Instead, they’re an important part of the recovery process.

 Possible Side Effects

 Keep your nurse up-to-date on any side effects you’re experiencing.
 Common side effects can include:

-Sometimes pain medicine can upset your stomach.
+Pain medicine can sometimes upset your stomach.
 If this occurs, your doctor may change your medication or prescribe another medication to relieve nausea.